Steven Kwan Player Props: Guardians vs. Nationals

 Steven Kwan At The Plate

-- He has not hit a home run in his 14 games this year.
+- He has not hit a home run in his 15 games this season.

 - In four games this season, Kwan has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this year (35.7%), including one multi-run game.
+- He has scored at least one run five times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.